Yoo Juhyun: Biography

 Yoo was born in 1921.
 At the age of 15, he moved to Seoul all by himself without any specific goals other than making money.
 There, he came across his sixth-grade homeroom teacher, who helped him dream of becoming a writer.
 The teacher landed him a job at a business run by one of his relatives, praising Yoo’s writing capability.
 In particular, Yoo’s teacher encouraged him by saying that he would someday become a literary great like Yi Kwang-su, which Yoo kept in his heart.
 In February 1939, he moved to Tokyo, Japan, where he attended the Liberal Arts Department of Waseda University.

 After returning from Japan, he began writing novels while working as a schoolteacher.
 He made his formal literary debut on October 1, 1948, by publishing “Beonyoui geori” (번요의 거리 Bustling Streets).
 In 1950, as soon as he published “Gunsang” (군상 The Crowd), the Korean War broke out.
 When South Korean forces recaptured Seoul, Yoo became an editor for the Education and Information Division of the Ministry of National Defense.
 Afterward, he relocated to Daegu and became a member of the Republic of Korea Air Force Military Writers Corps, where he began his literary activities in earnest.

 For two decades, from 1952 to 1973, he served as an editor for the Sintaeyang magazine.
 In 1954, he returned to his family in Seoul.
 Here, he produced a number of works, including “Taeyangui yusan” (태양의 유산 The Heritage of the Sun) (1958) and received an Asian Liberation Literary Award (아세아자유문학상) (1958).
 He continued to pursue his literary ambition actively and was awarded numerous prizes, including a Korea Book Award (1968) and a Korea Culture and Art Award (1976).
 In 1970, he became a member of the Central Committee for the Korean Chapter of the International P.E.N.
 Club and a board member of the Korean Writers’ Association.
 In 1974, he was appointed as the first chairman of the Korean Novelists’ Association.
 Later he suffered from spinal fractures.
-On May 26, 1982, he passed away due to osteomyelitis and other complications.
+On May 26, 1982, he died due to osteomyelitis and other complications.